-The regional plans, published in December 2021, are available in Swedish for the Gulf of Bothnia on the CAB Västerbotten website and for the Baltic Proper on the CAB Kalmar website.
+The regional plans, published in December 2021, are available in Swedish on the CAB website for the Gulf of Bothnia and for the Baltic Proper.
 As the work progresses in Sweden, updates will be made accessible through the SwAM web page about the framework.

 Get a guided tour of the framework and method by watching the recording of the webinar in November 2021 below.
 Co-hosted by SwAM and FOS Europe, the webinar walked through the components and steps of the Framework and Guidance for MPA Network Design and Management, and provided participants with the opportunity to ask questions.

 FOS Europe is grateful to the Swedish Agency for Marine and Water Management and Sweden’s coastal County Administrative Boards for giving us a central part to play in this large, strategic undertaking.
 We also extend our heartfelt thanks to all the experts who provided their insight and support, and to Conservation Management and associates for their expertise and artistry in building the dashboard.

 Want to dive even deeper?
 Thinking about how to apply the framework and method in your context?
 Contact FOS Europe's Ilke Tilders at firstname.lastname@example.org or fill in the form below.